sanju99/niv_evo/README.md

 The code for this is in `gather_seq_align` and trees were saved in Newick format: i.e. `fasttree -nt <sequence_file.fasta> > <tree.nwk>`

+## Evolutionary Selection Analysis

+There are three primary classes of methods for inferring evolutionary selection:

+1. Counting-based methods: Create an ancestral sequence reconstruction and compute dN and dS relative to this inferred ancestral sequence.
+Computationally fast, but have low power for small datasets with few substitutions.
+This can lead to underestimation of the true number of substitutions.
+2. Fixed effects model: Fit substitution rates on a site-by-site basis without making assumptions about the distribution of rates across the sites.
+3. Random effects model: Fit a distribution of substitution rates across sites and then infer the rate at which each individual site evolves.
+Estimation of the rate distribution can have large errors for small datasets.
+This causes hierarchical Bayes to be very sensitive to the prior distribution, and empirical Bayes to be misleading.
+Maximum likelihood -> empirical, posterior distribution of rate parameters -> hierarchical.

 ## SNP Calling